-Check out the reviews and videos for the SPRI gravity trainer pro and you make the decision if good enough for your home gym.
+Check out the review and specifications for the SPRI gravity trainer pro and you make the decision if good enough for your home gym.

 If you’ve ever looked up how much a TRX system costs, suspension training might seem to be out of reach for you.